ErpNetDocs/dev/domain-api/samples/step-by-step/console-app-access-token-auth-code.md

 httpResponse.EnsureSuccessStatusCode();
 ```

-Finally, we have our access token.
+Finally, you have our access token.
 It's in the response:

 ```cs
 // Deserialize the JSON response as a ClientAuthData struct.